The introduction of consumer-led models of service delivery are fundamentally changing and challenging the role of governments and service providers.

 The shift toward commissioning and contestability in human services is happening just as another trend – the move from a traditional service-led environment to a new consumer-led era – is picking up speed.

 The introduction of consumer-led models of service delivery – where consumers are empowered to exercise choice and control over their lives and the services they use – are fundamentally changing and challenging the role of governments and service providers.
-It involves a shift in the power balance between the consumer and the professional, recognizing that the consumers lived experience might provide useful insights into what supports might be effective.
+It involves a shift in the power balance between the consumer and the professional, recognising that the consumers lived experience might provide useful insights into what supports might be effective.

 While this model can bring many benefits, including faster innovation, higher consumer satisfaction, improved outcomes, and up to 20 percent cost savings1, the change is not easy.
 In fact, in the private sector, where this trend has been ongoing for some years, leaders still cite the challenge of remaining relevant and customer-centric as their top concern2.